With this simple guide to fall cottage decor your home will feel instantly cozy, with just enough rustic charm to bring the outside in.

 You’ll usually find my dog Carson happily curled up in my recliner (or if I’m sitting he’s my big lap dog!)
 He’s been such a comfort to me in this season and you’ll find him in many of my Instagram stories!

-Find a rustic metal basket and make a collection with pine cones and assorted balls.
+Find a rustic copper basket or bowl and make a collection with faux pumpkins, pine cones and assorted balls.
 Couldn’t be easier or more attractive!

 These two metal leaf trays now hold a star shaped pine cone arrangement and fall candle.
 Be creative and use what you already have, including acorns, pine cones and yarn or burlap balls!

 I have people tell me all the time my new home looks so “homey.”
 At first, it felt like an insult.
 That’s what you tell your grandma who makes homemade afghans and chocolate chip cookies.